Skip to content

 1. Create a .tfswitchrc file containing the desired version

-2. For example, echo "0.10.5" >> .tfswitchrc for version 0.10.5 of terraform
+2. For example, echo "0.10.5" >> .tfswitchrc for version 0.10.5

 Instead of a .tfswitchrc file, a .terraform-version file may be used for compatibility with tfenv and other tools which use it